savio-zc/Android-Logger/README.md

 ### 1.2 Benefits
 Using Android-Logger, you can:
-1. print your logs into your own files on sdcard;
+1. print your logs into your own files on sdcard
-2. pull your log files easily from any android device;
+2. pull your log files easily from any android device
-3. upload your log files onto your servers for later analysis.
+3. upload your log files onto your servers for later analysis

 ### 1.3 TODOs
 1. Encrypt the log files